 Singapore cares a lot about its green spaces.
 In fact, one main goal of the city-state is to transform itself from a “Garden City” to a “City in a Garden”.
 You can see this all over the island as the area of green spaces either built recently or previously established by the city is staggering.
 Singapore continually finds ways to innovate on how it designs its green spaces.
 In this post, I’m going to detail several of Singapore’s top green spaces that need to be on your itinerary for your next visit to the country.
+These are all places I’ve personally visited, and I can vouch for all of them.

 Subscribe to my Youtube channel @ Stephen Flores Travel, like me on Facebook at Passport Perspective, and follow me on Instagram / Twitter / Tiktok @StephenJFlores.